Want to know the best way to store spring onions? Let me show you how to store spring onions for maximum freshness and minimal food waste.

 Now that spring onions are in season, did you know there’s a special technique on how to store spring onions?
-It’s true, there is a special no fuss method you can use to keep your spring onions fresher for longer.
+It’s true, there is a special no-fuss method you can use to keep your spring onions fresher for longer.
 And there’s no special equipment required, or multiple steps to follow.

-How to store Spring Onions
+How to Store Spring Onions Correctly

 Recently I learned how to store spring onions correctly.
 There’s no special magic involved – just give them the cut flowers treatment!
-When you pick or buy your spring onions simply keep them in a glass or vase of water on your kitchen counter top.
+When you pick or buy your spring onions simply keep them in a glass or vase of water on your kitchen countertop.
 There’s no need to refrigerate – just keep the water topped up.

 And did you know you can even regrow your spring onions once you’ve finished with them?!
 It’s true – no sorcery involved!

-pps: the glasses were a recent charity shop find!
+PPS: the glasses were a recent charity shop find!
 Aren’t they pretty?